nbayazes/Inferno/readme.md

 ## Major gameplay changes
 - PTMC stopped skimping on basic equipment!
 The headlight and afterburner are now baseline on all PyroGX models.
-- 'Stunning' has been reworked.
-In the original game quickly firing weapons could stunlock tough robots, trivializing their presence.
+- Robot stunning has been reworked.
+In the original game tough robots could be stunlocked by shooting them constantly, trivializing their presence.
 	- Primary weapons no longer stun enemies, except for the fusion cannon
 	- Missiles deal more damage to robots and inflict stun.
 Concussion missiles are very effective at this.
+	- Weak enemies are more likely to be stunned, while tougher ones are nearly immune
-- Proximity mines have been reworked and their damage against is robots significantly increased.
+- Proximity mines have been reworked and their damage against robots is significantly increased.
 	- Mines now attract homing weapons when placed which allows them to function as chaff
 	- Mines will lock onto nearby targets and propel themselves like a seeker mine
 	- Both of these behaviors affect enemy mines, be careful not to waste homing missiles around gophers!